António Mascarenhas Monteiro: Early life and education

 Born in Ribeira da Barca in 1944, Monteiro went to university in Belgium and graduated with his law degree from the Catholic University of Leuven.

 Political career

 During the PAICV's single-party government, Monteiro served in various high level positions.
 He was the Secretary-General of the National Assembly from 1977 to 1980 and President of the Supreme Court of Justice from 1980 to 1990.

 Presidency of Cape Verde

-Affiliated with the Movement for Democracy, he was the first president elected in a multi-party election in the country, defeating Aristides Pereira in the February 1991 presidential election.
+Supported by the Movement for Democracy (with which he had no affiliation), he was the first president elected in a multi-party election in the country, defeating Aristides Pereira in the February 1991 presidential election.

 In February 1995, he awarded one of the archipelago's greatest writer during the colonial era Eugénio Tavares the Medal of the Ordem do Vulcão.

 He was re-elected without opposition in 1996, receiving 80% of the vote.
-After serving two five year terms, he stepped down in 2001; in the 2001 election, Movement for Democracy candidate Carlos Veiga, who had served as Prime Minister under Monteiro, was defeated by Pedro Pires of the African Party for the Independence of Cape Verde (PAICV).
+After serving two five year terms, he stepped down in 2001.